yan9a/ceutil/README.md

     .\vcpkg install wxwidgets:x64-windows
     .\vcpkg install openssl:x64-windows

-After cloning the vcpkg repository, add an environmental variable called 'VCPKGDIR' for the cloned directory path.
+After cloning the vcpkg repository, add an environmental variable called 'VCPKG_ROOT' for the cloned directory path.
 For example, if you cloned the repository at "C:\Users\aye\vcpkg" and find the bootstrap-vcpkg.bat file in that folder.
-You can define VCPKGDIR as system variables in "Environment Variables"
+You can define VCPKG_ROOT as system variables in "Environment Variables"

     System variables
       Variable          Value
-      VCPKGDIR             C:\Users\aye\vcpkg
+      VCPKG_ROOT             C:\Users\aye\vcpkg

 ### Setup ceutil